AJChapman/acthpa-website/site/info/about.md

 ## Contact Us

-To contact the ACTHPA committee, email office@acthpa.org or call our president, Rene Sedlmaier, on 0408 621 100.
+To contact the ACTHPA committee, email office@acthpa.org or call our president, Paul Shipley on 0408 567 325.

 ## ACT SAFA Regional Development Levy